Adejumok/World-Oldest-Businesses/README.md

 ## Data

-The data used in this project is a CSV file containing Netflix data.
+The data used in this project is a CSV file containing data on the World Oldest Businesses.
 We import the data into our notebook and clean it as needed.

 ## Analysis